FollyMaddy/Omniksol-data-extract/README.md

 I have a wifi module on board.

-If it has it's own SIDD with protected password then you will need to rest the wifi setting if you don't know the password.
+If it has it's own SIDD with protected password.

+If you don't know the password then you need to reset the wifi setting.

-In the menu just press until you find the IP adres then hold the button until you see : NO .
+In the menu of the inverter you have to press until you find the IP adres then hold the button until you see : NO .

 Now you can release the button and by pressing shortly you can select : YES .